Cross-platform mobile with on-device AI — where latency meets privacy.

 Privacy-preserving AI patterns

-- Flutter application (iOS and Android) with AI feature integration
+- Flutter app (iOS + Android) with AI feature integration

-- On-device model integration (TFLite, Core ML, or MediaPipe) where applicable
+- On-device model integration: TFLite, Core ML, or MediaPipe

-- Cloud AI API integration with streaming support and offline fallback
+- Cloud LLM API integration with streaming and offline fallback

-- Voice agent integration with ElevenLabs/PlayHT TTS and Whisper STT (if in scope)
+- Voice pipeline: ElevenLabs/PlayHT TTS + Whisper STT (if scoped)

-- State management architecture with typed AI feature states
+- Typed state management architecture for all AI feature states

-- App Store and Google Play submission with privacy declarations and AI content disclosures
+- App Store and Google Play submission with AI/privacy disclosures

 Flutter or React Native?